 When it comes to startups, Marc Andreessen is a prime example of how to get ahead.
-While his exit from social media may seem a little unusual, success follows him around and his sage advice is just as relevant today – even without social media.
+It’s true that his exit from social media was a little unusual.
+Nevertheless, success follows him around and his sage advice is just as relevant today – even without social media.